-The Five Secrets for Marketing and Enrollment Growth: Split Tests (The Third Secret)
+The Five Secrets for Marketing and Enrollment Growth: Split Test Everything, Then Split Test Your Split Testing (The Third Secret)

 Good data is the lifeblood of any successful operation.
 With websites and online marketing, split and A/B testing are critical and should be ongoing processes.
 Testing methodology doesn’t just apply to marketing though.
 You should look to integrate split testing into your admissions/enrollment process and your university advancement efforts as well.